Chlorine production: Other methods

 Using this process, chemist Carl Wilhelm Scheele was the first to isolate chlorine in a laboratory.
 The manganese can be recovered by the Weldon process.

 Small amounts of chlorine gas can be made in the laboratory by putting concentrated hydrochloric acid in a flask with a side arm and rubber tubing attached.
 Manganese dioxide is then added and the flask stoppered.
 The reaction is not greatly exothermic.
 As chlorine is denser than air, it can be easily collected by placing the tube inside a flask where it will displace the air.
 Once full, the collecting flask can be stoppered.

 Another method for producing small amounts of chlorine gas in a lab is by adding concentrated hydrochloric acid (typically about 5M) to sodium hypochlorite or sodium chlorate solution.

-Potassium permanganate can be used to generate chlorine gas when added to hydrochloric acid.
+Potassium permanganate can be used to generate chlorine gas when concentrated hydrochloric acid is added to it: